Cookies disclaimer

 Asbestos roof encapsulation, refers to the process of applying a protective coating to asbestos containing materials on a roof.
 This asbestos roof coating creates a barrier which seals the asbestos containing materials.
 This prevents the release of asbestos fibres into the air.
 The objective of asbestos roof coatings is to reduce the risk of asbestos exposure and to prolong the life of the roofing material.
 This is achieved by preventing harmful asbestos fibres from releasing into the air, while avoiding the need for a complete roof replacement or removal.
 It is important this process is carried out by trained professionals as encapsulating asbestos demands strict compliance with safety regulations and guidelines.

-If you urgently require asbestos roof encapsulation or need any information on dealing with a roof with asbestos please reach out via our contact form or call us now on 01277 375 511.
-One of our friendly team will be delighted to help.
+At RJ Evans, we specialise in asbestos roof encapsulation, offering a safe and cost-effective solution for dealing with asbestos roofing.
+If you require more information or would like a quote, please don't hesitate to reach out via our contact form or call us now on 01277 375 511.
+One of our friendly team members will be delighted to assist you.

 service-image